 Seals Team Coaches

-The Toronto, Ontario native was the first-overall pick in the 2002 National Lacrosse League Entry Draft.
-He played in 194 games for Toronto, Orlando and New York, registering 18 goals, 65 assists, 570 penalty minutes and 818 face-off wins.
+Merrill, 39, spent 15 years as a defender in the National Lacrosse League.
+The Orangeville, Ontario native was the first-overall pick in the 2002 National Lacrosse League Entry Draft.
+He played in 194 games in the league, registering 18 goals, 65 assists, 570 penalty minutes and 818 face-off wins.

 Seals Team Scouts